An Amazing Ride: Study Offers Dengue Treatment Hope - UrduPoint

 "Even if treatment is started at the time of peak viral replication there is important antiviral activity," added Neyts, a professor of virology at the University of Leuven, Belgium.

-JNJ-A07 works by targeting the interaction between two proteins in the dengue virus that are key to its replication.

-Tests in cells, including from mosquitoes and humans, found it worked against all four dengue strains.
+JNJ-A07 works by targeting the interaction between two proteins in the dengue virus that are key to its replication, and it worked effectively against all four strains.

-Dengue can evolve quickly, and so the team also examined how JNJ-A07 would fare as the virus mutates.
+Dengue can evolve quickly, but the team found JNJ-A07 was unlikely to face significant challenges from drug resistance.

 "It took us in the lab, in infected cells, almost half a year before we could obtain important resistance (to the treatment)," said Neyts.